nats-io/nats-architecture-and-design/adr/ADR-51.md

 The generated message has a Message TTL of `5m`.

 Execution times will be in UTC regardless of server local time zone.

+There may only be one message per subject that holds a schedule, if a user wish to have many scheduled messages all publishing into the same subject the scheduled messages need to go into something like `orders.cron.UUID` where UUID is a unique identifier, set the `Nats-Schedule-Target` to the desired target subject.

 ### Schedule Format